Charlotte Hornets: 2004–2010: Return to Charlotte

 The Bobcats versus the Dallas Mavericks on November 11, 2005.

-The Bobcats held their expansion draft on June 22, 2004, picking up youngsters such as Gerald Wallace, Primož Brezec, and Jason Kapono.
+The Bobcats held their expansion draft on June 22, 2004, picking up young players such as Gerald Wallace, Primož Brezec, and Jason Kapono.
 Shortly after, they traded with the Los Angeles Clippers to acquire the second pick in the 2004 NBA draft, which they used to select center Emeka Okafor from Connecticut.
 The Bobcats' inaugural game, and the first of their 2004–05 season took place on November 4 at the Charlotte Coliseum, and was a 103–96 loss to the Washington Wizards.
 Two days later, they won their first game in franchise history over the Orlando Magic, 111–100.
 On December 14, the Bobcats beat the New Orleans Hornets in overtime in the team's first trip to Charlotte since relocating.
 The Bobcats finished their inaugural season 18–64.
 Emeka Okafor, however, won the 2004–05 NBA Rookie of the Year Award.

 In the 2005 NBA draft, the Bobcats drafted Raymond Felton and Sean May from North Carolina.
 In their second season, the Bobcats opened Charlotte Bobcats Arena with an overtime victory over the Celtics.
 Despite struggling for most of the year, they managed to close out the season with four straight wins to finish with a record of 26–56, an eight-game improvement from the previous season.
 After the season, the Bobcats announced that NBA legend and North Carolina native Michael Jordan had bought a minority stake in the team.
 As part of the deal, he became head of basketball operations, though Bickerstaff remained general manager.

 The Bobcats showed some improvement during the 2006–07 season, posting a playoff-hopeful record of 22–33 late in February 2007.
 However, the team went through an eight-game losing streak and dropped their record to 22–41 by early March 2007.
 Following the slump, Jordan announced that Bickerstaff would not return to coach the following season, but would finish coaching the remainder of the 2006–07 season.
 The Bobcats won 11 of their last 19 games of Bickerstaff's tenure to finish their third season 33–49.
 On June 3, 2007, Charlotte Coliseum was demolished, marking a bitter end to the original Hornets era as it was the home of Charlotte's original NBA franchise.
 The arena was only 19 years old, owned by the city of Charlotte, but was already considered outdated because of a lack of luxury boxes and suites.
 The arena was designed for college basketball as part of Charlotte's push to maintain their presence in the ACC basketball tournament rotation.